Methodist Ladies' College is proud to offer our own MLC Scholarship programme including:

 On the day of audition, candidates must provide a music portfolio of achievements, letters of recommendation and copies of their audition pieces.

-In addition to these music scholarships, the College offers a wide range of music prizes for girls in Years 6–12.
+In addition to these music scholarships, the College offers a wide range of music prizes for current MLC students in Years 6–12.

-- One piece on a second instrument (if applicable)
+- One piece on a second instrument/study (if applicable)

 - Aural tests